Introduction:

 - outlet circuit 2: 22

-In the illustrations below we see the diagram of the air brake system with all components (top) and the diagram with the same layout in which the separated circuits with all symbols and codings of this particular brake system are shown (bottom).
+In the images below we see the diagram of the air brake system with all components (top) and the diagram with the same layout in which the separated circuits with all symbols and codings of this particular brake system are shown (bottom).

 Legend: